 Opening hours: 10am – 4pm

-Last entry is 1 hour before closing time.
+Last entry is 2.30pm.
 All tickets must be purchased prior to visiting.

 Very occasionally the zoo may be closed due to extreme weather or other events, please check our website homepage or follow us on Facebook.

 |Ticket Type||Gift Aid*||Without Donation|